kztakemoto/mmllm/README.md

 # mmllm

-This repository contains data and code used in the Moral Machine experiment on large language models.
+This repository contains data and code used in [*the Moral Machine experiment on large language models*](https://arxiv.org/abs/2309.05958).

 ## Terms of use

 MIT licensed.
 Happy if you cite our papers when utilizing the codes:

-Takemoto K (2023) The Moral Machine Experiment on Large Language Models.
+Takemoto K (2023) The Moral Machine Experiment on Large Language Models. arXiv:2309.05958.

 ## Requirements
 * Python 3.9